Celebrate the Mountains-to-Sea Trail.

-- Volunteer Trail Workdays in Ashe County, Guilford County, Watauga County, Sauratown Mtns and Falls Lake
+- Trail Workdays & Events by the Friends of MST in Ashe County, Guilford County, Watauga County, Sauratown Mtns and Falls Lake

 The MST is part of North Carolina’s renowned state park system, and the trail crosses land managed by a diversity of federal, state and local agencies.
 Along the way, it passes through many small, historic towns which allow hikers to experience the culture and friendliness of North Carolina’s people as well as its extraordinary natural beauty.